staujd02/time_machine/README.md

 # Visual Interface Designed for the Animation of Compartment Models

 The program is available [here](https://staujd02.github.io/time_machine/).
-It will run in Edge, Internet Explorer or Firefox.
+It will run in Chrome, Edge, Internet Explorer or Firefox.
 Once the program is activated all operations and file storage are on the local computer.
 <br>

 ### Authors: Kimberley Grobien, Joel Stauffer, Beomjin Kim, Douglas Townsend, Stephen Coburn